- Hypothyroidism (underactive thyroid) occurs when the thyroid gland does not make enough thyroid hormone.

-Your doctor will check your neck to see if your thyroid is enlarged or has nodules, and will look for other signs of hypothyroidism (underactive thyroid), such as a slow heart rate.
+Your doctor will examine your neck to check if your thyroid is enlarged or has nodules (lumps).
+They will also look for other signs of hypothyroidism (underactive thyroid), such as a slow heart rate.

-To diagnose hypothyroidism, they will do a blood test to measure the level of your thyroid hormones.
+To diagnose hypothyroidism, your doctor will order a blood test to measure your level of thyroid hormones.

 If you are diagnosed with hypothyroidism (underactive thyroid), you will most likely be treated with a medicine to replace the thyroid hormone.
-This medicine is a synthetic version of the hormone thyroxine, and in most cases you will need to take it for the rest of your life.
+This medicine is a synthetic (artificial) version of the hormone thyroxine.
+In most cases, you will need to take it for the rest of your life.